matthewrkitson/obs-plugins/universal-slideshow-hotkey/README.md

 A slideshow is active if it’s being shown on the final mix.

 A slideshow is showing if it’s being displayed anywhere at all, whether on a display context or on the final output.
+Typically, this means a slideshow that's being displayed in the preview window.

 --------------